HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 __3. Evaluation__
 The evaluation metric is something you might define at the start of a project.
-Since machine learning is very experimental, you might say something like, If we can reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursure this project.
+Since machine learning is very experimental, you might say something like, If we can reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursue this project.
 The reason this is helpful is it provides a rough goal for a machine learning engineer or data scientist to work towards.
 However, due to the nature of experimentation, the evaluation metric may change over time.